 Minnesota only considers sales in-state when it apportions corporate income, meaning lower taxes for businesses whose property and payroll in the state is higher than the share of total sales in-state.

 Minnesota’s lack of a throwback rule (sales to states without income taxes “thrown back” to the taxing state for apportionment purposes) reduces net income, and a generous carry-forward period helps reduce tax liabilities.
 States such as California and North Dakota have throwback for sales to the U.S. government.

+Minnesota exempts capital equipment (machinery and equipment) used in the manufacturing process from the sales tax.
 There are several other major exemptions for businesses, including fees for equipment, installation and many other services.
 Utilities, chemicals, and gases used in industrial production are also exempt.

 For qualified data centers, the following purchases are exempt: